 The other thing you do need to make your own foaming hand soap is a foaming pump.
 I simply re-used one from a store-bought soap.
 I just washed it out really well until I could no longer smell the lingering perfumes.
 However, if you don't have one, you can buy a reusable one in the bathroom decor section of a home goods store.

 When you have all your ingredients, all you do is add water to the pump leaving about 2 inches at the top.
 Then pour in the liquid castile, oil (any liquid oil will do - I used olive oil) and essential oils, if you want your soap to be scented.
 The only difference between this homemade foaming hand soap and store bought is that the ingredients do separate out after sitting for a while, so each time you wash your hands, pick up the pump and give a light shake to mix them up.

-- ½ tsp liquid oil (eg. sweet almond oil, jojoba oil or olive oil)
+- ½ teaspoon liquid oil (eg. sweet almond oil jojoba oil or olive oil)